 - Establishments are required to implement a reservation system to mitigate concentrated crowding.
 Reservations may be done online, by phone, or in-person—or a combination of all three.

 - Contact information for at least one (1) person of each party should be collected to assist with contact tracing by DC Health as needed.

-Music and Entertainment
+- Music and Live Entertainment

 - Background and recorded music may be played at a conversational level.
 Live music and entertainment is prohibited.

-Face Masks and Coverings
+- Face Masks and Coverings

-- All employees, including kitchen staff, must wear face masks or coverings except for when eating or drinking.
+- Patrons must wear face masks or coverings except for when actively eating or drinking.